 Joel provides Family Court Services including: •Therapeutic Interventionist (TI) services, •Therapeutic Supervised Parenting Time, •Supervised Parenting Time, •Co-Parenting services, •Reunification Therapy and •Court Appointed Counseling.

 Joel is married with three kids.
 He enjoys spending time with his family, learning, meeting new people, traveling, spending time in new cultures, volunteering, and being outdoors.
-Joel enjoys running, playing other sports and coaching his kids sports.
+Joel enjoys running, playing other sports and coaching his kids activities.
 He also loves studying and reading in his spare time.

 It takes a tremendous amount of courage to reach out for help.
 Many of us have even learned that asking for help isn't safe yet reality tells us that genuine connection to others is as important as the oxygen you breathe.
 The truth is that you don't have to work through your painful losses, fears or heartaches alone.
 Everything that you experience has its reasons for existing and the good news is that your mind has a limitless capacity to learn, grow and heal.
 Nathan would be honored to play a role on your path to healing and understanding.